brgtrainings/brgtrainings.github.io/devtools/git.md

 from one central repository.
 Users automatically have full file tracking abilities and the project’s complete version history without needing access to a central server or network.

+__NOTE:__ There is another variety of version control system, _Centralized Version Control_.
+[Check this blog](https://medium.com/faun/centralized-vs-distributed-version-control-systems-a135091299f0){:target="_blank"} to read the basic difference between both.

 ## Install Git

 Every operating system has its own way of installing softwares.
 The recommended way is to install via system's package